Admissions

 Admissions and Outreach Events

-Learn about the program and virtually connect with our community through our online information sessions, application workshops, question-and-answer sessions with current students, and various conferences and career fairs listed on the right.
+Learn about the MS in Genetic Counseling Program and virtually connect with our community through our online information sessions, application workshops, question-and-answer sessions with current students, and various conferences and career fairs listed on the left, when available.
 All times are Pacific Time.
 Advanced registration may be required for some events.
+Unfortunately, we are unable to meet individually with applicants.

-Campus tours are not offered by the program but can be scheduled with the Graduate Division.
+Campus tours are not offered by the program but can be scheduled with the Division of Graduate Education.

 Application Submission

-Applications for UCLA graduate programs are submitted through the Graduate Division.
-Detailed steps on how to apply to UCLA graduate programs can also be found with the Graduate Division.
+Applications for UCLA graduate programs are submitted through the Division of Graduate Education.
+Detailed steps on how to apply to UCLA graduate programs can also be found with the Division of Graduate Education.

 Applications are received only once a year for admission to the program for the subsequent fall quarter.